Valik3201/Tea2Go/README.md

 ## 🙌 Gratitude to Codecademy

-I would like to express my heartfelt gratitude to Codecademy for providing me with this wonderful project opportunity.
-The hands-on experience of building Tea2Go has been instrumental in honing my web development skills, and I am truly grateful for the guidance and resources offered by Codecademy.
+I would like to express my gratitude to **[Codecademy](https://github.com/Codecademy)** for providing me with this project opportunity.
+The hands-on experience of building Tea2Go has been instrumental in honing my web development skills, and I am grateful for the guidance and resources offered by Codecademy.

 ## 💌 Feedback